Understanding Cost of Attendance

 What’s the Difference Between Tuition and Cost of Attendance?

-You may have considered using tuition, or even room and board, to compare colleges, but these are only some of the costs to attend college.
+You may have considered using tuition, or even room and board, to compare colleges, but these are only some of the costs of attending college.
 COA encompasses these expenses and many more.

 What Expenses Are Included in the Cost of Attendance?